 Turns off all optimizations in the Chapel compiler and generates naive C code with many temporaries.

 Enables the cache for remote data.
 This cache can improve communication performance for some programs by adding aggregation, write behind, and read ahead.
-This cache is not enabled by any other optimization options such as --fast.

 Enable [disable] copy propagation.